-The Division of Child Protection Services requries the following to complete the Interstate Compact for Adoption:
+The Division of Child Protection Services requires the following to complete the Interstate Compact for Adoption:

-If termination of parental rights is taking place in South Dakota, the name of the South Dakota guardian appointed for the child who has authority to consent to the adoption.
+- If termination of parental rights is taking place in South Dakota, the name of the South Dakota guardian appointed for the child who has authority to consent to the adoption.
 If termination of parental rights is not taking place in South Dakota, please send the Adoption Unit a copy of the adoption consent forms.
-Please be sure that the parental rights of the mother, biological father and legal father, if different, have been addressed.
+Please be sure the parental rights of the mother, biological father, and legal father if different, have been addressed.

-An approved adoptive home study as defined in SDCL 25-6-9.1, completed by a licensed child placement agency or a licensed social worker who meets the requirements.
+- An approved adoptive home study either as defined in SDCL 25-6-9.1, completed by a public agency, licensed child placement agency or a licensed social worker who meets the requirements.
 CPS must be provided with the name and address of the agency or person doing the adoptive home study.
 The name and address of who will be providing post placement supervision prior to finalization must also be provided.

-Copy of the court order terminating the parental rights of both biological and legal parents
+- Copy of the court order terminating the parental rights on both biological and legal parents

-If done by consent, a legal risk statement must be signed by the adoptive parents stating they understand the rights have not been terminated and should the birth parents want the child back, they must return the child.
+- If done by consent, a legal risk statement must be signed by the adoptive parents stating that they understand the rights have not been terminated and should the birth parents want the child back they must return the child.